 Am inclined towards the literate and intellectual, am also sensual and affectionate, with feet planted on ground ... well, most of the time anyway -- am Libran after all! :) Here then a few particulars to turn over in your mind and heart.
-Here too, more implicitly, potential deal breakers, so do please read my profile in its entirety before coming to conclusions, then choosing to write.
+Here too, more implicitly, potential deal breakers, so do please read the profile in its entirety before coming to conclusions, then choosing to write.
 Moreover, by way of introduction may I add here that poetic license and humor aside, I do say all I mean, and, of course, mean what I say.
 So now, please do read on -- with mind and eyes wide open!

 I enjoy swimming, sunshine, cycling, walking, also like to explore parks and meadows, fields (of dreams) and lakes unspoiled, love to find myself trekking along winding mountain roads, cloud hidden, whereabouts unknown.
 Am also keen on imagining a possible future, then working to realize it in the here (where else) and the now (when else); I certainly love books, ideas, language, rhetoric, debate, intelligent conversation, writing (prose and poetry, sometimes latter in preference to former), theatre, film, select forms of music (decidedly moderate in volume) to the tune of, for example, Glass, Reggae,classical.
 Should also mention my delight in the workings of the internet, this remarkable instrument which makes possible the widespread extension of these my very own words and thoughts to be viewed and reflected upon by you, dear reader.
 What more effective means for finding that most rare pearl, gem exquisite, needle in haystack -- she who is none other perhaps than you? (you the needle, not you the haystack, but to be fair one should add that haystacks too serve a worthy purpose, as for example when providing support for the proverbial roll-in-the-hay :).